 WE’LL SHOW YOU: • How to negotiate a settlement or compensation package • What to consider if you own company stock • The dangers of holding too much company stock • How to prevent job losses or money emergencies from derailing your financial future.

 We developed this session format after helping hundreds of clients manage their finances during critical life transitions.

 The content is developed from sources believed to be providing accurate information.
 The information in this material is not intended as tax or legal advice.
 It may not be used for the purpose of avoiding any federal tax penalties.
 Please consult legal or tax professionals for specific information regarding your individual situation.
 This material was developed and produced by FMG Suite to provide information on a topic that may be of interest.
-FMG, LLC, is not affiliated with the named broker-dealer, state- or SEC-registered investment advisory firm.
+FMG Suite is not affiliated with the named broker-dealer, state- or SEC-registered investment advisory firm.
 The opinions expressed and material provided are for general information, and should not be considered a solicitation for the purchase or sale of any security.
-Copyright 2022 FMG Suite.
+Copyright 2023 FMG Suite.